Guide for Author

 Editorial and peer review process

 The journal uses single-blind peer review, which means that the names of the authors are revealed to the reviewers, but the names of the reviewers are not known to the authors.
 When a manuscript is submitted to a journal, the Editorial Office checks that it follows the submission guidelines, and if there are serious deficiencies, the Editorial Office reports them to the authors.
-When approved, the manuscript is assigned to the Editor-in-Chief, who performs the initial screening.
+When approved, the manuscript is assigned to the Editor in Chief, who performs the initial screening.
 Manuscripts that do not fit the journal’s scope or are not deemed suitable for publication are rejected without review.
-For the remaining manuscripts, the Editor-in-Chief selects a handling editor who then selects two or three reviewers.
+For the remaining manuscripts, the Editor in Chief selects a handling editor who then selects two or three external reviewers.
 In principle, more than one reviewer will assess the manuscript within 14 days, based on ACE’s Role of Peer Review Checklist.
 Reviewers are selected on the basis of their expertise, reputation, and previous experience as peer reviewers.

 Authors who are invited to revise their manuscript must note the following: